top of page

 Saturday 9:00 AM-5:00 PM

-Four Oaks Medicare Planning is not affiliated with the Federal Medicare program, Social Security, or any other governmental organization.
-We do not offer every plan in your area.
+Four Oaks Medicare Planning is not connected with the Federal Medicare program.
+By contacting this number, you will be connected with a licensed insurance agent.
+We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program to get information on all of your options.
+If you submit your information, you agree that an authorized representative or licensed insurance agent may contact you by phone or email to answer your questions or provide additional information about Medicare Advantage plans, Prescription Drug Plans or Medicare Supplement Insurance plans.
+This is an advertisement for insurance.

 bottom of page